-Teen Dies After Accidental Shooting at Wilmington Church - 1340 WJOL
+Teen Dies After Accidental Shooting At Wilmington Church - 1340 WJOL

 An investigation is underway after a 15-year-old teenager was shot and killed by his 17-year-old cousin at a church in unincorporated Wilmington.
 Authorities say the shooting happened at approximately 11:30 p.m.
 Tuesday at the Christian Faith Center in the 18-hundred block of South Water Street.
 The two were in a residence connected to the church when they heard a noise and believed someone was trying to break into the church.
 They grabbed a rifle and went to investigate the sound when the 17-year-old tripped over a cord and fell.
 As the teen was falling the rife accidentally discharged, hitting the 15-year-old.
 When deputies arrived, they found the shot teen unresponsive and rushed him to the hospital where he was later pronounced deceased.
-Police are interviewing the shooting.
+No charges will be filed.

 Comments